Tails from the Coasts

 Time icon 1hr activity

-From the Malayan Bear-Cat to Flying Lizards to Winghead Sharks, these exquisite 200-year-old paintings take you on a journey across the land, skies and water of Singapore and Malaysia.
+From the Malayan Bearcat to flying lizards and the winghead shark, these exquisite 200-year-old paintings take you on a journey across the lands, waters and skies of Singapore and the Malay peninsula.

 Marking the 60th anniversary of diplomatic relations between Singapore and Australia, the exhibition also unpacks the two regions common bonds of biodiversity— highlighting the animals and geographies that connect us.